-After 1974, when migrants were to be drawn from a wider range of countries, there was no English language requirement.
-However, in later years knowledge of English did make entry easier.
-Language skills were assessed at interviews and some knowledge of English was required under a points system.
+After 1974, when migrants were drawn from a wider range of countries, there was no English language requirement.
+However, knowledge of English did make entry easier.
+Language skills were assessed at interviews, and some knowledge of English was required under a points system.

-Under the Immigration Act 1987, which followed the review, immigrants were selected according to three categories:
+Under the Immigration Act 1987, which followed the review, immigrants were selected in three categories:

 The Immigration Amendment Act 1991 replaced the occupational priority list with a points system.
-Applicants were awarded points for employability, age, educational qualifications and settlement funds.
+Applicants were awarded points for employability, age, educational qualifications and available funds.
 A modest level of English was required.

-From 1991, people from non-traditional source countries found it easier to meet the criteria to migrate to New Zealand.
+People from non-traditional source countries now found it easier to meet the criteria to migrate to New Zealand.
 The number of Asian migrants grew.

 The previous points system was replaced with a ‘pass mark’ which was adjusted according to a set quota or target.
-This provided more control over the numbers of migrants each year.
+This provided more control over the number of migrants arriving each year.

 English language requirements also became tighter.
 Principal applicants had to meet a minimum standard of English.
 Non-principal applicants aged 16 or over were also required to pass an English test or pay a $20,000 bond, refunded if a satisfactory standard was reached within 12 months.
 In 1998 the pre-purchase of language courses replaced the language bond.
-The aim was to attract business migrants perceived to have been put off by earlier changes in the regulations.
+The aim was to attract business migrants discouraged by earlier changes to the regulations.

-The drive to attract immigrants in areas of skill shortage, and perhaps a response to growing public concern about levels of immigration from Asia, led to further changes.
+The drive to attract immigrants in areas of skills shortage, and perhaps a response to growing public concern about levels of immigration from Asia, led to further changes.

 In 2002 the standard of English required for the general skills category and some of the business categories was raised to the level required of students entering university.